putridambassador121/xting-fork/README.md

 * Navigate to source dir in console and type: `python xting.py` in console to run the application
 * or directly click `xting.py` to run

-### Author:
+### Authors:
-* sanfanling (xujia19@outlook.com)
+* sanfanling (xujia19@outlook.com) (the original author)
+* putridambassador121 (the maintainer of the fork)

 ### Note:
-* Developed in Linux environment, but could run in windows system theoretically, never tested, welcome report.
+* Originally developed in the Linux environment, but could run in windows system theoretically, never tested, welcome report.

 ### Next todo list:
 * [x] finish all lrcShow-X context menu function